-We send our top IT talents to learn hands-on hacking techniques, IT administration to deep dive into dark web, and all company crews to learn security essentials, and still it takes one man to bring the entire company tech down to knees, all because the mechanic of hacking is blurry to typical IT guru.
-Here is an analogy to human body:
+We send our top IT talents to learn hands-on hacking techniques, encourage IT administration to deep dive into dark web, and all company crew to learn security essentials, and still it takes one man to bring the entire company technology infrastructure down to knees, all because the mechanic and dynamic of hacking is blurry to typical IT guru.
+Here is an analogy to human body: consuming more and more vitamins and hope to have a healthier cells physiologically, while body is creating cancerous cells.
+That is ignoring root cause and going after fixing the issue without considering symptoms!
+But result would be misleading because even with cancer, still vitamin C has a positive effect on the patient!

-Software with every piece of code is the foundation of any modern computerized system (basic ha?) and that’s where we have problem: creating vulnerable code at the first place, and that’s where “Commitment” comes to equation: software community wants to release, in rush, with limited to zero knowledge of security, dealing with very high-level and complex API, no test, immature or illogical software development process, no code review…but hackers are committed to review developers code for them, and they find those cancerous cells inside body of the software!
-And even worse, while hackers are committed to find and Exploit those software flaws, developers are committed to release newer versions with more focus on functionality rather than fixing the foundation.
+Even worse, while hackers are committed to find and Exploit those software flaws, developers are committed to release newer versions with more focus on functionality rather than fixing the foundation.
 No doubt it is tedious and sometimes impossible, because if the flaw is within the design, there is no time for developer to step back and fix something natively insecure, to the point that sometimes developers prefer to completely leave the insecure code behind and go for a brand new baby code, where they fall into same illogical development process, or even they may use some boilerplate codes from previous practice (more likely insecure artifacts).